jasonoh1998/CS411-A5Team4/docs/Assignment-Estimation.md

-## Cheolmin Oh's Work Breakdown User Story 2
+## Cheolmin Oh's Work Breakdown of User Story 2
 "As a user, I want to be able to translate the generated lyrics into different languages."
 1. Add language selection drop-down menu to the web app interface
 2. Set up translation API service for the selected language